zcurtisginsberg/zcurtisginsberg.github.io/README.md

 Back in 2021 I created an installation exhibit where people could come and create 'air showers' by throwing tennis balls.
 My intention was to display how astrophysical particles hitting our atmosphere creates a large 'shower' of other particles and electromagnetic waves, and to do that in a fun way.
 Unfortunately, due to the Covid-19 pandemic, I have yet to show this piece in a public space.
 I do have a short [video](https://drive.google.com/file/d/1GFAfDlxvOEQzTHQlqI7LPblpn8TjaN4Q/view) showcasing the piece, and I hope to install it at some point soon.

 ### Index of Refraction
-Later in 2021 I created
+Later in 2021 I created an virtual 'experiment' to simulate the index of refraction of light incident on a boundray.
+I created this piece in p5.js as a tool to help teach my friends in introductory waves, optics, and light about this phenomenon.
+The math behind these concepts can be difficult to visualize, so I decided to make it real as a more direct teaching tool.
+I have included the experiment as a [file](creative_coding_final.js) in my repository.

 ### Radio Wave Hacking
-I am currently working on
+I am currently working on an installation piece to delve into